cirkwis/gcp-professional-data-eng-certfication/GCP-attempts 02.md

+# Google Cloud Data Engineer - Final Exam - Attempts 2

-**Which of these open source frameworks is best suited to process simultaneous batch and streaming in a single data pipeline?**
+**1. Which of these open source frameworks is best suited to process simultaneous batch and streaming in a single data pipeline?**

 - Apache Beam